 Financial assets and liabilities are considered Level 2 when their fair values are determined using inputs that are observable in the market or can be derived principally from or corroborated by observable market data, such as pricing for similar securities, recently executed transactions, cash flow models with yield curves, and benchmark securities.
 In addition, Level 2 financial instruments are valued using comparisons to like-kind financial instruments and models that use readily observable market data as their basis.
-The Company had no financial instruments classified at Level 2 as of June 30, 2024 and December 31, 2023.
+The Company had no financial instruments classified at Level 2 as of September 30, 2024 and December 31, 2023.

 Financial assets and liabilities are considered Level 3 when their fair values are determined using pricing models, discounted cash flow methodologies, or similar techniques and at least one significant model assumption or input is unobservable.
-Level 3 liabilities that are measured at fair value on a recurring basis included earnout liability, which was recognized in connection with the business combination in September 2021.
+Level 3 liabilities that are measured at fair value on a recurring basis included earnout liability as of December 31, 2023, which was recognized in connection with the business combination in September 2021 and expired in September 2024.
+The Company had no financial instruments classified at Level 3 as of September 30, 2024.

 During the periods presented, the Company has not changed the manner in which it values liabilities that are measured at estimated fair value using Level 3 inputs.
-There were no transfers within the hierarchy during the three and six months ended June 30, 2024 and 2023.
+There were no transfers within the hierarchy during the three and nine months ended September 30, 2024 and 2023.